fherb2/wildlifeRecords2Hdf/README.md

   [O] - optional
   [M] - mandatory

 Structure of the HDF5 file (part for original sound file data and metadata).
-Following we decribe only our "standard".
+Following, we decribe only our minimum "standard".
 Everybode can add any other components to the HDF5 file.
 This "standard" has to be implemented to can be found by the methodes of the module.
+However, additional elements within the file (groups, data sets or attributes) are possible and do not pose any risk whatever in relation to the functioning of the module.
+The approach is thus open to any extensions.
 ------------------------------------------------------------------------------------------

 / # root of HDF5 file